cybanovcyban-lang/ARK-Raid-Assistant/README.md

 # ZenTweaks
-ARK Raid Assistant is a simple, unobtrusive overlay designed for ARC Raiders.
+ZenTweaks is a simple, unobtrusive overlay designed for ARC Raiders.
 It monitors in-game events in real time, helping you plan raids without leaving the game screen.